ReSee: Responding through Seeing Fine-grained Visual Knowledge in Open-domain Dialogue: Results and Analysis

 \subsection{Visual Knowledge}

 We conduct extensive ablation experiments over variants of the input information to better understand their respective roles in the dialogue generation task.
 (1) The performance improvement on our model benefits from both aspects of visual knowledge in providing external information.
-(2) Fine-grained visual information (i.e., entity-level), plays a more important role in improving the generation performance than turn-level visual knowledge, which explains the necessity to find and utilize fine-grained visual clues.
-(3) However, textual entities bring more performance gain comparing entity-level visual knowledge.
+(2) Fine-grained visual information (\textit{i.e.}, entity-level), plays a more important role in improving the generation performance than turn-level visual knowledge, which explains the necessity to find and utilize fine-grained visual clues.
+(3) Turn-level images also prompt model performance (\textit{i.e.}, ``- \texttt{E.}'' \textit{v.s.} ``- \texttt{E.} - \texttt{T.V.}''), which is consistent with findings from the traditional visual dialogue.
+(4) However, textual entities bring more performance gain comparing entity-level visual knowledge.
 We ascribe this to the model pre-training stage that is originally on the language domain, which makes it harder for dialogue models to understand visual information than to acquire knowledge from texts.
-(4) Introducing visual knowledge improves the quality of generated responses, but generally degenerates the diversity.
+(5) Introducing visual knowledge improves the quality of generated responses, but generally degenerates the diversity.
 This is attributed to the constraints brought by fine-grained visual inputs.
-These inputs enlighten the model with explicit keywords or visual clues, making the model compelling to specific knowledge but leading to a tolerable sacrifice of text diversity.
+These inputs enlighten the model with explicit visual clues, making it compelling to specific knowledge but leading to a tolerable sacrifice of text diversity.\looseness=-1